 2016 Distinguished Alumni/ae Award

-On Tuesday, November 15, 2016, alumni/ ae, friends, and supporters of Vanderbilt Divinity School and the Graduate Department of Religion are invited to join Dean Emilie M. Townes for a celebration dinner honoring the 2016 Distinguished Alumni/ ae award recipients.
-We hope you will join us as we recognize the outstanding contributions in ministry and scholarship of our Divinity School and Graduate Department of Religion alumni/ ae.
+On Tuesday, November 15, 2016, alumni/ ae, friends, and supporters of Vanderbilt Divinity School and the Graduate Department of Religion joined Dean Emilie M. Townes for a celebration dinner honoring the 2016 Distinguished Alumni/ ae award recipients.

 2016 Distinguished Alumni/ae Award Honorees